tylerwolverton/Guildhall/FPS/ReadMe.md

 ------

 ### Goal [100/100]
-- [-] Have a Quad, Sphere, and Cube rendering in world with normals and tangents;
+- [x] Have a Quad, Sphere, and Cube rendering in world with normals and tangents;
     - [x] Make a new `Vertex_PCUTBN` or `VertexLit`
     - [x] Update or create new methods for generating these shapes, with normals/tangents/bitangents computed.
-    - [-] Create meshes using this new vertex format.
+    - [x] Create meshes using this new vertex format.
     - [x] Be sure to update places where D3D11 needs to know format...
         - Setting vertex buffer needs to know correct stride
         - Creating an input layout needs the correct layout to tie it to the shader